top of page

 Leader: The Rev. Paul Canady

-The Rector's Bible Study is back.
-This Easter Season we are working our way through 1st John.
-The Sunday Epistle readings in the season of Easter come from there.
-Hope you will join us on Wednesdays at 11 am in the Pelletier Room.
+The Rector's Bible Study is currently on Summer Break.
+Hope you will join us in the fall on Wednesdays at 11 am in the Pelletier Room.
 Reach out to the Rev. Paul Canady (paulcanady@christchurchnewbern.com or 252.631.5861) for more information.

 WOMEN'S BOOK STUDY